fnabiyy/web-app-security-project/README.md

 ###### A. Description & Testing Review

-SQL Injection occurs when user-controlled input is directly concatenated into SQL statements without proper parameterization or sanitization.
+SQL Injection occurs when user-controlled input is inserted directly into SQL statements without proper parameterization or sanitization.

-If raw SQL queries are implemented incorrectly, attackers may inject malicious SQL payloads into application inputs and manipulate database operations.
+If raw SQL statements are used improperly, attackers may attempt to manipulate database queries by injecting malicious SQL payloads into application inputs.

-During the security assessment, invoice-related database functionality was reviewed to verify that queries were executed through Laravel Eloquent ORM rather than dynamically concatenated SQL statements.
+During the security assessment, database-related functionality was reviewed to verify that queries were executed through Laravel Eloquent ORM rather than dynamically concatenated SQL strings.

-The review confirmed that database operations utilize Eloquent query methods, which automatically apply parameterized query bindings.
+The review confirmed that invoice-related database operations utilize Eloquent methods, which automatically apply parameterized query bindings.

 **Image**